Why Should We Be Unpredictable?

 Computational Irreducibility and the Limit of Prediction

 We believe that algorithms know us.
 That they know what interests us, what we like, even what we want before we look for it.
-But that sense of precision is misleading.
+But that feeling of precision is misleading.
 It's not knowledge; it's adjustment.
 There's an operational limit: not all behavior can be reduced to an anticipated prediction.
-That limit—irreducibility—marks how far prediction systems can go.
+This limit —irreducibility— marks how far prediction systems can go.

 Algorithms don't know us.
 They only optimize what we do now.